ngxs/store/docs/concepts/state.md

 ```

 ## Defining Actions
-Our states listen to actions via a `@Action` decorator.
+Our states listen to actions via an `@Action` decorator.
 The action decorator
 accepts an action class or an array of action classes.

 ### Simple Actions